arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 `ORDER BY`: orders the result set by one or more columns.

 --{{0}}--
-Another useful piece of SQL syntax for exploring data is the `ORDER BY` statement, which (as its name suggests) is used to order your result set by a given set of one or more columns.

---{{0}}--
 When listing columns in the `ORDER BY` statement you can specify that they be sorted in either ascending (`ASC`) or descending (`DESC`) order.
 By default, all items in the `ORDER BY` clause will be sorted in `ASC` (ascending) order if no explicit ordering direction is provided.